wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Sending Histogram Distributions

 A histogram distribution allows you to combine multiple points into a complex value that has a single timestamp.

-To send a histogram distribution  to the Wavefront proxy:

-- Send to the **distribution** port listed in the table in [Histogram Aggregation Ports](#histogram-aggregation-ports).
+You can either send metrics data to a histogram port, or send histogram data to any proxy port.

+### Send Data in Wavefront Histogram Format

-- Use the Wavefront histogram format, which includes the aggregation interval:
+You can send data in Wavefront **histogram** format, which includes the aggregation interval, to any proxy port:

   ```
   {!M | !H | !D} [<timestamp>] #<points> <metricValue> [... #<points> <metricValue>]